 Nick Khadder, a mandolin player from Alameda, California, was the lucky winner of the Strings for Dreams Bluegrass Raffle grand prize, a carbon fiber Z Mandolin and a custom Calton Case.
 He’s pictured here with his daughter, Lucy.

-New donors have made contributions to the Foundation from family estates; others notified us that they have included the Foundation in their wills.
-We took part in the “Giving Tuesday” matching campaign on Facebook and the Big PayBack campaign through our association with the Community Foundation of Middle Tennessee.
-A 2019 year-end donation mailing garnered support, and we benefited from a collaborative fundraising effort in December with IBMA and the IBMA Trust Fund.
+New donors have made contributions to the Foundation from family estates.
+Others have made gifts of stocks or have notified us that they have included the Foundation in their wills.
+We took part in the “Giving Tuesday” in November, and we benefited from a collaborative fundraising effort with our sister organizations, IBMA and the IBMA Trust Fund.

-Current board members include: Fred Bartenstein, University of Dayton (Chairperson/ President); Alan Tompkins, Bluegrass Heritage Foundation (Vice Chairperson); Ruth McLain, McLain Family Band, Morehead State University (Secretary); Wendy Tyner, Wintergrass/ Acoustic Sound (Treasurer); Kissy Black, Lotos Nile; Sam Blumenthal, Sam Blumenthal Foundation; Dr. Richard Brown, Harvard University, The Reunion Band; Becky Buller, The Becky Buller Band; Michael Hall, The Northern California Bluegrass Music Society; Arthur Hancock, Wolfpen Branch; Pat Morris, executive director of IBMA; Dr. Peter Salovey, Yale University; and Michael Webb, East Tennessee State University.
-Nancy Cardwell serves as executive director.
+IBMA Foundation Board members include Fred Bartenstein, (Chair/ President); Alan Tompkins, Bluegrass Heritage Foundation (Vice Chair); Ruth McLain, McLain Family Band, Morehead State University (Secretary); Wendy Tyner, Wintergrass/ Acoustic Sound (Treasurer); Kissy Black, Lotos Nile; Sam Blumenthal, Sam Blumenthal Foundation; Dr. Richard Brown, Harvard University, the Reunion Band; Becky Buller, The Becky Buller Band; Michael Hall, the Northern California Bluegrass Music Society; Arthur Hancock, Wolfpen Branch; Pat Morris, executive director of IBMA; Dr. Peter Salovey, Yale University; Trisha Tubbs; Michael Webb, University of Tennessee; and Lilian Werbin, Elderly Instruments.

-Our committees work in the areas of Finance, Nominating, Marketing/Communications, Mini-Grant Review, Project Grant Review, Rosenberg Bluegrass Scholar Review, Philanthropy, and Scholarship Review, plus the Arnold Shultz Fund Advisory Committee and the Executive Committee.
+Our committees work in the areas of Finance, Nominating, Marketing/Communications, Mini-Grant Review, Project Grant Review, Rosenberg Bluegrass Scholar Review, Philanthropy, Scholarship Review, and the Strings for Dreams Bluegrass Raffle, plus the Arnold Shultz Fund Advisory Committee and the Executive Committee.

 1183 University Drive #105-215